Point Location

 The algorithm underlying this function is complicated and broken into many parts.
 Here, we describe a brief overview of the algorithm, but note that the documentation contains a much more detailed description.

-3. If we do not return above, we need to step from the initial triangle towards q.
-Since we put pᵢ and pⱼ to the left and right of the line pq, respectively, this means that we step until the triangle pᵢpⱼq is no longer positively oriented.
-So, while the triangle is positively oriented, we step according to find_triangle_across_triangle.
+q.
+Since we putpᵢandpⱼto the left and right of the linepq, respectively, this means that we step until the trianglepᵢpⱼqis no longer positively oriented.
+So, while the triangle is positively oriented, we step according tofind_triangle_across_triangle. - If we have not yet returned and the triangle is no longer positively oriented, we check if the triangle is degenerate using

 Here are some additional warnings and notes for the variables defined in this function.